cern-cta/CTA/docs/content/concepts/tape/media/index.md

 Some of these are *self-describing*, such that the metadata generally associated with files, like file names, are stored on the media itself, together with the file data.
 An example of such a format is LTFS.

-CTA has its own data format, which is also called `CTA`.
-This format stems from CTA's predecessor at CERN, known as CASTOR, and so it is identical in all but name.
-As a consequence of this, CTA is capable of reading media which was written to by CASTOR, allowing for easy migrations without having to re-write the media.
+CTA writes data in the CTA format, inherited from its predecessor CASTOR.
+Compatibility with CASTOR's AUL format allows existing tapes to be read without rewriting their data.

-Note that the CTA/CASTOR formats are *not* self-describing, meaning that one has to take good care of the metadata stored within the CTA catalogue.
+Note that the CTA format is *not* self-describing, meaning that one has to take good care of the metadata stored within the CTA catalogue.

 The [CTA Tape Format](format.md) page gives a detailed description of what the CTA format looks like on tape.

 ### Labeling a tape

 Labeling writes the tape format and volume identifier so CTA can verify the medium it has mounted.
-The destructive operator procedure is documented under [Tapes, Drives, and Libraries](../../../ops/administration/tapes-and-drives.md#labeling-a-tape).
+This is a destructive procedure and should not be done on tapes with active data.
+The operator procedure for this is documented under [Media Initialisation](../../../ops/administration/media-initialisation.md).

 ### Read-only formats

-!!! note
-    When writing new data only the CTA format is supported.

-CTA also supports a set of additional tape formats for read-only operations.
+When writing new data only the CTA format is supported, but CTA also supports a set of additional tape formats for read-only operations.
-These allow CTA adopters to use their existing tapes, without having to re-write data to the CTA/CASTOR format.
+These allow CTA adopters to use their existing tapes, without having to re-write data to the CTA format.
+The following formats are supported:

-#### OSM
+- OSM

-The OSM tape label format is supported in CTA.
+- Enstore

-#### Enstore
+- Enstore Large

-The Enstore tape label format, based on CPIO, is supported in CTA.

-Additionally, support for the Enstore Large format, which includes support for files exceeding 8GB in size, is also available.
+!!! note "Additional tape formats"
+    CTA can be extended to read other tape formats when their layout is known.
+To discuss support for a format you use, ask on the [CTA community forum](https://cta-community.web.cern.ch/), or contribute a reader implementation yourself.

 ## Tape Media and CTA